C. Shaking (of the world system by God) (vs. 18-29).

 as Esau, who for one morsel of meat sold his birthright.

-fornicator- GK=pornos, one who engages in sexual sins.
+fornicator {GK=pornos, one who engages in sexual sins}

-profane- common, unholy (The English word derives from Latin 'profanum': 'against the temple'.)
+profane {common, unholy} (The English word derives from Latin 'profanum': 'against the temple.')

-would have made him heir to God's promises to Abraham & his descendants. (cp.
-11:8-10)
+would have made him heir to God's promises to Abraham and his descendants (Heb 11:8-10).

-But Esau regarded it as something common (profane), of less worth than a bowl of pottage.
+But Esau regarded that inheritance as something common (profane), of less worth than a bowl of pottage.
 Gen 25:29-34; 1Cor 6:13-20

 So, we must beware lest we squander what God's grace has given us.